How to Prepare for Your CTS-Design (CTS-D) Exam

 Many designers prepare for their CTS-D by taking the following three hands-on, onsite courses, or, if you're an experienced designer, you might skip right to CTS-D Prep.

-- AV Design Level 1: Environment — Explore elements that affect the planning and design of the environments with sound reinforcement, display, projection needs, best practices, and more in this three-day classroom course.
+- AV Design Level 1: Environment (online, classroom) — Explore the elements that affect the planning and design of the AV environment based on the user’s needs and perspective

 If it has been awhile since you took the courses above, or you're an experienced designer looking for a final review, check out:

 - CTS-D Prep Virtual Classroom — Take this intensive four-week course to review design terminology, AV design math skills, and the processes associated with designing an AV environment and infrastructure.

 Remember: There is no single publication or class that will prepare you for the exam, nor are you obligated to take InfoComm courses.